roshanthomas582/vital_chain/README.md

 - Centralize healthcare data management for government or institutional deployment.
 - Expand chatbot capabilities with AI-based diagnostics and alerts.
-- Enhance analytics for chronic disease tracking and medicine effectiveness.
+- Enhance analytics and display charts/graphs for chronic disease tracking and medicine effectiveness.
 - Add daily medication reminders via notifications to help users take their medicines on time.

 ---

 ## 📌 Note

-Vital Chain is currently developed and optimized for **mobile platforms**.
+Vital Chain is currently developed using Flutter and optimized for **mobile platforms**.

----

-## 📷 Screenshots

 ---